vin-droid/useful-rails-gems/README.md

-# Popular And Usefull Rails Gems
+# Popular And Useful Rails Gems
-  *Here I'm listing some popluar and useful gems which I have used in my projects. later I will add implementation and demo of these gems.*
+  *Here I'm listing some popular and useful gems which I have used in my projects. later I will add implementation and demo of these gems.*